antor44/livestream_video/README.md

 ##### Select a Gemini Model in the GUI

 *   In `playlist4whisper`, check the **"Online"** box to enable online translation.
-*   Use the **"Engine"** dropdown menu to select your desired Gemini model.
+*   Use the **"Engine"** dropdown menu to select your desired Gemini model. *(It is not recommended to use models above `gemini-2.5-flash-lite`.)*

 The script will now use the Gemini API for translations.
 If the API key is not found, it will automatically fall back to the standard `translate-shell` engine.

-**Note:** Using the Gemini API is subject to Google's pricing and usage policies.
+**Note:** Using the Gemini API is subject to Google’s pricing and usage policies.
 Please consult the [Google AI Platform pricing page](https://ai.google.dev/pricing) for details.

+The Gemini API **free tier** is available with lower rate limits for testing purposes.
+Google AI Studio usage is completely free in all supported countries.
+The Gemini API **paid tier** provides higher rate limits, additional features, and different data handling.

 </br>
-Author: Antonio R. Version: 4.00 License: GPL 3.0
+Author: Antonio R. Version: 4.04 License: GPL 3.0
 </br>
 </br>